-Now when it is over a month using Windows 8, I am very much satisfied with the UI and the features here.
-After talking about many good and useful Windows 8.1 apps, today I will write about very useful File Explorer apps for Windows 8.
+After talking about many good and useful Microsoft Store apps, today I will write about very useful File Explorer apps for Windows 10/8.1/8.

 1] File Brick